Agentic Protocol Conformance Pack

 - OpenAI prompt-injection guidance for source-to-sink reasoning, constrained impact, confirmations, and data-transmission safeguards.

 The open pack is the proof model.
-The premium product surface is hosted MCP and A2A protocol conformance:
+The reviewed production surface is hosted MCP and A2A protocol conformance:

 - live MCP protected-resource metadata checks,